-- Monday worship is led by our Headteacher.
+- Monday worship is led by our Acting Head of School.

-- Tuesday’s Praise and Reflection is where the school joins together to celebrate through music and singing.
-It is led by Mrs Myers, our music leader, and Mrs Leigh, one of our senior teachers.
+- Tuesday’s is Praise and Reflection is where the school joins together to celebrate through music and singing.

-- Friday worship is where we celebrate achievement in the school from the past week.
-Headteacher’s special mentions are given which include a celebration of children demonstrating our core Christian values.
-This is a wonderful way to end a learning week; along with marking birthdays and a delicious cake raffle, parents, carers and friends are warmly invited to join us.
+- Friday is Celebration Worship when we celebrate achievements in the school from the past week.
+This is a wonderful way to end a learning week; parents, carers and friends are warmly invited to join us.

 We also celebrate the major Christian festivals throughout the year.
 Parents are often invited to join us, either at school or at our Parish Church, All Saints.
 These include the Christmas, Epiphany, Mothering Sunday, Easter, Ascension Day and Harvest services.
 We also celebrate the end of the school year with a celebration in our Parish Church.

 Withdrawal from Collective Worship